benya7/gawibawibo-casper/README.md

 ## What it does

-The game allows you to create a new move, choose a combination of three options and set your desired prize.
+The game allows you to create a new move, choose a combination of three options.
-You can also take an existing move, sending your combination and the prize deposit chosen by the owner of the move.
+You can also take an existing move, sending your combination.

 When an opponent takes an existing move, the Play function is called, and it compares each option by hand.
 The best of 3 hands wins and takes all the deposits in the move.

-If the move is tied, it is canceled and the funds are refunded.
+If the move is tied, it is canceled.
 You can also view your move history and cancel an unplayed move.

 ## How we built it